geoffcliddell/spotify-library-search/README.md

 ## Important note for

 Python is not an ideal language to have written this in, JavaScript would make it possible for others to use it easily and also make the privacy/security side easier as there are examples on the web already of how to do this properly!
-However, what's done is done and so if you want to use this script yourself you will have to take the following easy steps:
+However, what's done is done and so if you want to use this script yourself you will have to take the following steps:

 1. Have python installed, sorry!
 Next project: translate to Javascript!
 2. install unidecode, because of accents: '''pip install unidecode'''